-Hed and Batya Shmueli live in ein hod and work on a beautiful piece of property at the foot of Mt.
+Hed and Batya Shmueli live and work on a beautiful piece of property at the foot of Mt.
 Carmel.
 It is near the artist village of Ein Hod, nestled on a hillside amidst ancient olive groves with views of the Mediterranean Sea.

 The hilly terrain provides more than inspiring views for artists.
 Twenty years ago when they set up their studio, the Shmuelis would notice hikers traipsing through their property from time to time.
 The hikers were mostly young Israelis, who after completing their service, would take a Med-to-Red trek, hiking the length of the country.

 So he built a really big tent.
-After a season or so he added a hut to his property, a place for guests to have shelter and recharge their cell phone and personal batteries.
+After a season or so they added a hut to the property, a place for guests to have shelter and recharge their cell phone and personal batteries.
 “When people come to us their hearts are open.
-It’s the best way to meet people,” he adds.
+It’s the best way to meet people,” he says.

 Hed estimates they have hosted upwards of 10,000 guests over the years.